How Much Should I Spend on Rent?

 In this article:

-One popular calculation is the 50/30/20 method: 50% of your income for needs (such as rent, utilities, and groceries), 30% for wants, and 20% for savings and debt payments.
-This can help you get a more accurate estimate of what you can realistically spend on rent.
+Another approach is the 50/30/20 rule: allocate 50% of your income for needs (such as rent, utilities and groceries), 30% for wants, and 20% for savings and debt payments.
+This method can provide a more realistic estimate of what you can afford for rent compared to the 30% rule.

 The first step in calculating how much rent you can afford is checking your monthly budget.
-If you don’t have one yet, you can try these tips for creating and sticking to a budget.
+If you don’t have one yet, you can take some time to make a budget that works for you.
 Take a look at your existing monthly expenses and your income.
-How much do you have leftover?
-This can help you determine what percentage of income should go to rent.

 When calculating how much rent you can afford, remember that there’s more than just the cost of rent itself.
 Make sure to budget for other potential expenses, such as: